abrarahmad1510/Federated_Medical_Imaging/README.md

 - Docker 24.0+ and Docker Compose 2.20+
 - Python 3.9+ (for local development)
 - Node.js 18+ (for dashboard development)
-- At least 16GB RAM and 50GB disk space
 - GPU recommended for model training (NVIDIA with CUDA 11.8+)

 ### Quick Start with Docker Compose